dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 [![](blueprints/B05.svg)](https://github.com/dangnelson/WATERBEAR-Shed/blob/master/02%20Wall%20Structure/blueprints/B05.pdf)

 Lay one sheet up first and secure it to the joists enough to be able to get on top of it using a *24' Extension Ladder* and finish fastening.
 Have one person pass sheets up while the other fastens.

+### Access Hole
 For the access hole lay the sheet on before fastening and mark the edges of the hole from the bottom.
 Flip it over and measure out 3/4" from your line to increase the panel size and cut it out with the *Battery Powered Handheld Circular Saw*.
 To make it easier, nail the edges first, then run a *Chalk Line* across lined up with each Joist.

 ### Sheathing Fastening